fkyprianou/deved-platform/content/blog/en/video-communications-and-ai-state-of-play.md

 ---
-title: Video Communications and AI - state of play
+title: Media Processor and AI video transformers in Video API
 description: This article will consider what AI/ML tools and frameworks can be valuable to developers working with Vonage Video API.
 We will also consider a few sample integrations using standard tools.